 Food is a must, and you will find different types of condiment concoctions that one can put on their hot dog!

-Don’t forget to purchase the star of the BBQ- the sprinklers.
+Don’t forget to purchase the star of the BBQ- the sprinklers and sparklers.

-And honestly, if it’s hot outside this can mean a water sprinkler for the kids to run about and have fun in, or this can mean a firework sprinkler for everyone to have and wave around.
+When it is hot outside, a water sprinkler for the kids to run about and have fun in and a firework sparkler for everyone to have and wave around.

-Sprinklers can be dangerous, remember what you are dealing with fire and fireworks!
-And keep in mind that if the bugs are “bugging” you a bit, the smoke from your sprinkler is a good way to deter them away from you and your skin.
+Sparklers can be dangerous, remember what you are dealing with fire and fireworks!
+And keep in mind that if the bugs are “bugging” you a bit, the smoke from your sparkler is a good way to deter them away from you and your skin.

 Keep it simple.
 The beauty of having a 4th of July backyard BBQ is that it is simple, easy, and FUN.
 The more that you feel like you need to plan and have everything perfect, the more that you are missing the point.